emuell/afseq/docs/src/API/cycle.md

 > step length fraction within the cycle, where 1 is the total duration of a single cycle run.

 ### trigger : [`Note`](../API/note.md#Note)[`?`](../API/builtins/nil.md)<a name="trigger"></a>
 > Note that triggered the pattern, if any.
 Usually will ne a monophic note.
-To access the key use:
-> `context.note.notes[1].key`
+> To access the raw note number value use: `context.trigger.notes[1].key`

 ### parameter : table<[`string`](../API/builtins/string.md), [`boolean`](../API/builtins/boolean.md) | [`string`](../API/builtins/string.md) | [`number`](../API/builtins/number.md)><a name="parameter"></a>
 > Current parameter values: parameter ids are keys, parameter values are values.